neelsoumya/dsSurvival/README.md

 ## Usage

-A tutorial in bookdown format is available here:
+A tutorial with executable code in bookdown format is available here:

 https://neelsoumya.github.io/dsSurvival_bookdown/